tilezen/vector-datasource/CONTRIBUTING.md

 #### Find example feature in the raw data to test against

-There are two options to identify test features.
+There are two options to identify test features:

-1. **Query your local database** using psql on the command line or PGAdmin app.
+1. **Query local database** using psql on the command line or PGAdmin app.
-2. **Query the remote OpenStreetMap database** using [Overpass Turbo](http://overpass-turbo.eu/).
+2. **Query remote OpenStreetMap database** using [Overpass Turbo](http://overpass-turbo.eu/).

 Confused about which tags to use?
 Read up on the OSM wiki ([example](https://taginfo.openstreetmap.org/tags/highway=services)) and confirm actual usage in TagInfo.

 ##### Overpass Turbo example

 To find an example feature in OpenStreetMap search [overpass-turbo](http://overpass-turbo.eu/) for specific tags.
 Here's a sample query (assuming you've zoomed the map to an interesting area like the greater San Francisco metropolitan area):

 ```
 /*